Game-GOTY/Unity/README.md

 ### **To Solve a Conflict**

-- Commit your changes and open a pull request (PR).
+- Commit your changes, dont need open PR.
 - Switch to the `master` branch in GitHub Desktop (leave your changes on your branch).
 - Create a new copy of the `master` branch named **"Conflict-Solve-YourNameHere"**.
 - In the branch navigation, select `Choose a branch to merge into Conflict-Solve-YourNameHere`.